SMILES 4U

 It will take time for your surgical sites to heal, but once they do, we’ll begin discussions regarding how best to replace your missing teeth.
 Because tooth loss can lead to worsening oral health if left untreated (i.e., additional tooth and bone loss), Dr. Kandov may suggest a dental bridge, dentures, or dental implants.

-When meeting with your emergency dentist in Doylestown to discuss tooth removal, there will be various factors she must consider before delivering a cost estimate, such as:
+When meeting with your emergency dentist to discuss tooth removal, there will be various factors she must consider before delivering a cost estimate, such as:

 Once a tooth is removed from the mouth, we must make plans to replace it (unless it is a wisdom tooth).
 If the jawbone is not dense enough, we will need to perform a bone graft before moving forward with any type of restorative tooth replacement.
 This will add to the overall cost, but it is necessary, as it helps to build and strengthen the facial structure so that it can support your customized prosthetic and restoration.